No Nonsense or Fragility about Racism and Oppression

 The current projects are:

-• People of Color Caucus (POCC) meets quarterly to provide a safe space for racial and ethnic minority members to name, heal and reconcile past and current personal and group racial wounds.
+• People of Color Caucus (POCC) meets monthly on Zoom to provide a safe space for racial and ethnic minority members to name, heal and reconcile past and current personal and group racial wounds.
+Members, who come from and reflect the richness of the cultural, racial and ethnic traditions of people of color, act to build partnerships with the congregation and wider community.

-• Working to Overcome White Supremacy (WOWS) Meets the fourth Sunday of each month; and is a group at UUCB open to anyone who wants to discuss race and oppression issues and the implications of white supremacy in this society.
+• Working to Overcome White Supremacy (WOWS) meets the fourth Sunday of each month on Zoom from 1:00 to 3:00 p.m. and is a group at UUCB whose open dialogues increase awareness of the “preference for whiteness” and the systemic nature of racism in society.
+Everyone is welcome.

-• Building Community with Bethlehem Missionary Baptist Church.
+• Building Community with Bethlehem Missionary Baptist Church and Richmond Muslim Mission Center

-• Honoring Indigenous Peoples Group (HIP) meets every three weeks to engage in deep learning of Indigenous peoples’ history, acknowledging the harms, including genocide and land theft, done by settler colonialism, and to seek ways in which our church and we as individuals can contribute to decolonization.
+• Honoring Indigenous Peoples Group (HIP) meets monthly to engage in deep learning of Indigenous peoples’ history, acknowledging the harms, including genocide and land theft, done by settler colonialism and to take action.
+We plan and offer educational and cultural experiences to the congregation and wider community, provide consultation to the minister and congregation, and partner with Indigenous communities and local groups supporting those communities.

 Click here to visit the HIP blog.